RenteroLabs/FirstPlay/_articles/Mirror-Planet-Carnival-Task-Guide.md

 Mirror Planet is a virtual reality Web3 game.
 We built a mirror world of the world map based on Google Map, encouraging players to integrate real life into the game and gain economic benefits through exploration.Equipment required to experience the game: Android/IOS mobile phone

-## Task 1:.Estimated 3-5 minutes
+## Step1: Download the game and register.Estimated to take 8 minutes.

-1: Click [http://account.mirrorplanet.com/influence?influenceCode=qqk9tq6](http://account.mirrorplanet.com/influence?influenceCode=qqk9tq6) to Download App
+1: Click [https://account.mirrorplanet.com/influence?influenceCode=qqk9tq6](https://account.mirrorplanet.com/influence?influenceCode=qqk9tq6) to Download App
-notes for download

 Android: